timotta/xclimf/README.md

 ## Status

-The implementation is not correct yet.
-The objective function is not maximizing in the gradient ascent.
-Please be my guest to help.
+- Objective function is now maximizing (Discovered using GridSearch in **xclimf_test.py** some gamma and lambda parameters that maximizes)

+- There is an workaround in the objective function when sometimes we got a ValueError because log of a negative number.
+Don't know if this negative number could be possible or it is a bug in the gradient ascent.

+- The cross-validation inherited from (gamboviol/climf) is wrong.
+The train and test data are not exclusively.
+The correct way would be sample some items from a sample users and validade MRR without replacement.

 You can see the problem easily running the **xclimf_test.py**